 8. Organize your direct mail plans to specific company leaders and executives.

-9. Tailor your cover letters, resume, LinkedIn profile and other marketing pieces to the specific position you are searching for.
+9. Tailor your cover letters, resumé, LinkedIn profile and other marketing pieces to the specific position you are searching for.

 10. Get FIRST interviews through people and relationships (NOT job postings).

 11. Document the results by keeping track of ALL your job search related activity.

 Once you’ve done that, rank each opportunity on a scale of 1-10 (10 = High)

 Job searches are difficult because you feel you have to sell yourself.